 How to manually create a bootable USB from ISO Files Using the Linux dd Command.
-You can manually create a bootable USB from ISO files using the dd command from within Linux or any Unix based system.
+You can use dd to write ISO to USB from within Linux or any Unix based system.
 The dd command is powerful and can be used for copying data bit by bit from a source to a destination, in essence making an exact copy of the source at the destination.

 Manually Write ISO to USB using Linux DD